michelemendel/react-redux-starter-kit/README.md

 #### Based on Cory House's project for Pluralsight: https://github.com/coryhouse/pluralsight-redux-starter

-But with many changes: Added TypeScript, upgraded React, Router, Bootstrap.
+But with many changes: Added TypeScript, upgraded React, Router, Bootstrap, ...

 #### Installation and start